blorente/decorat/wiki/stories/Belcroft/act1/03_build_up/07_at_the_mans_house.md

 To Erika's surprise, the door was closed but unlocked.
 The previous owner must have left in a hurry.
 "Well, Faustus, tell me your secrets" She said, pressing a button of the door's console.

 The door hissed open, and both woman and cat crossed it threshold.
 Erika looked around, and her jaw dropped.
 She had seen many things.
-She had seen men die, She had seen the horrors war had to offer.
+She had seen men die around her, cut down by alien beasts.
+Even before then, she had seen a thousand battles in the Scholam's training Cognitors.
+She had seen the horrors war had to offer.
+She had never seen anything like that.

+The walls, the ceiling, the floor... even the window was covered with tiny red letters, forming paragraphs upon paragraphs of incoherent blabber.
+Not even in the most desperate of battles had Erika seen someone driven as mad as the frenzied script indicated Faustus had gone.
+"What can drive a man to this extreme?"
+She muttered, under her breath.
+A chilling thought crept through the back of her neck _Is this what awaits Father?_.
+She did not dare say that one out loud.

+Erika swallowed, and pushed the doubt out of her mind.
+She forced herself to focus on a section of the wall.